ryanfromla/Pathmatics.Interview/README.md

 Ideally, I would have made DuplicateFinder an implementation of IEnumerable on its own to avoid the clunky ThingsLike(List<string>, string) methods.
 I'd prefer to have something like DuplicateFinder.ThingsLike(string);

+Finally, of course I'd add tests if I had the time.
+Tests can reveal edge cases and provide confidence when making changes.

 All in all, I think this is relatively readable and maintainable and would be happy to bring this to a pair programming session.